QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

  Sets the sub-discretization length for mooring lines in contact with the seabed, in [m].
 A value of 1 means that when a mooring line element is in contact with the seabed the mooring element will be discretized into elements of 1m length for which the contact forces will be evaluated.
 The default value is 2.

 :code:`CONSTRAINEDFLOATER`
  A flag that if set to true constrains the floater.
-A constrained floater can be subjected to a prescribed motion via a *Prescribed Motion File* (see :ref:`Turbine Behavior`).
+A constrained floater can be subjected to a prescribed motion via a *Prescribed Motion File* (see :ref:`Turbine Events and Operation`).

 :code:`BUOYANCYTUNER`
  A multiplication factor that affects the calculation of the explicit buoyancy forces.
 Buoyancy caused by the linear hydrodynamic stiffness matrix is not affected by this factor.